 The force application unit is where our main input, push force, generates.
+The load cell we are going to use is FX292X-100A-0025-L, which has a scale range of 25lbf.
 When we push or pull the wheelchair, the force exerts on the handle will be detected by the implemented force sensors. force sensors will be generating corresponding singles to the microcontroller.
 [1]